 Last but certainly not least is having specific pages about each area that you farm.
 Think about it, if someone is looking for Denver Real Estate, they are probably just at the early stages of their hunt.
 Drill down to a suburb like Westminster and they are getting warmer, BUT when they hit the subdivision level, they are ready to buy or sell.

 These people are the cream of the crop and you should have a page just for them, with a video and possibly a number of pictures of that subdivision so they can feel like they landed in the right place.

-I could go on all day about realtor marketing and what you should have on your real estate website.
-I KNOW, some of these things are so ingrained in the Realtor community that my ideas may seem shocking or even crazy, but just think about it before you slip back into, “but everybody does it that way”.
+I could go on all day about real estate agent marketing and what you should have on your real estate website.
+I KNOW, some of these things are so ingrained in the real estate community that my ideas may seem shocking or even crazy, but just think about it before you slip back into, “but everybody does it that way”.
 If everybody is doing something, sometimes stepping out of the box helps you to reap great rewards!